-- 1.1.1 In this document, frequent references are made to terms such as model release date, variant, model range, safety equipment, etc. A list of definitions for these terms in the context of this protocol can be found in the Appendix. - 1.1.2 'The market' refers to Australia and New Zealand.
+In this document, frequent references are made to terms such as model release date, variant, model range, safety equipment, etc. A list of definitions for these terms in the context of this protocol can be found in Appendix A.

+'The market' refers to Australia and New Zealand.